-Five reasons US gun laws don't change
+New Zealand just did it.
+Why not the US?

 Gerrymandering

-In June 2016 a group of Democratic politicians staged a sit-in on the floor of the House to protest the Republican House leadership's decision not to hold a vote on two gun-control bills.

-The House tends to have a pro-gun-rights tilt for the same reason it has recently tended toward the Republican Party in numbers larger than the pure national congressional vote total would indicate.
+For the first time in eight years, Democrats have control of the House of Representatives - and their success in the 2018 mid-term congressional elections was fuelled largely by victories in suburban swing districts.
+In Atlanta, for instance, a gun-control activist won one of the closest races of the election, unseating an incumbent Republican.

-Due to the way the lines of House congressional districts are drawn, many by Republican-controlled state legislatures, there are more "safe" seats for Republicans than there are for Democrats.
+Despite these advances for the party, the House electoral playing field is still tilted toward Republicans, who tend to be for gun rights.
+Due to the way the lines of House congressional districts are drawn, many by Republican-controlled state legislatures, there are more seats that tilt to the right than the left.
+While 2018 was a Democratic wave election, political gravity may eventually reassert itself, giving control of the chamber back to conservatives.

-In these congressional districts, the politicians are more responsive to their primary voters, who tend to be motivated by hot-button issues like gun rights.
-The price for crossing these voters is much higher than alienating those who, while perhaps more in favour of gun control, do not vote in Republican primaries.

-Demographics also plays a part in the pro-gun sentiment in the House, as there are more rural districts with higher levels of gun ownership than there are urban ones.
-Racking up big pro-gun-control majorities in urban areas does little to change this political reality in the House.
+Demographics also play a part in the pro-gun sentiment in the House, as there are more rural districts with higher levels of gun ownership than there are urban ones.
+Racking up big pro-gun-control majorities in urban areas does little to change the political realities in the House.

-Could it change?
-Unless there's a flood of big-city liberals itching for the country life, demographics will be what they are.
-There have been some efforts to crack down on overly partisan gerrymandering, however.
-Barack Obama has made it one of his post-presidency goals, and the Supreme Court is currently considering a legal challenge to Wisconsin legislative districts that give a distinct advantage to Republicans.
-Getting politics fully out of line-drawing will be a tall task, however.
+For the moment, however, the initiative is with Democrats, and 2019 marked a significant step forward for gun-control proponents in Congress.
+One of their first actions was to pass a bill in the House requiring comprehensive background checks of private gun sales, including those that take place at gun shows.
+Previously the requirement to run the name of gun purchasers in a federal database was limited only to registered gun dealers.

+Prior to 2019, attempts to pass new federal laws regulating firearms had been over before they ever really begin, stymied by House Republicans.
+In June 2016 a group of Democratic politicians staged a sit-in on the floor of the House to protest over the Republican House leadership's decision not to hold a vote on two gun-control bills.

 The filibuster

-If a gun-control bill were to make it out of the House of Representatives, it would still face a challenge in the Senate, where the rural-urban divide plays itself out on the state level, as well.
+Now that gun-control bills have hopes in the House of Representatives, the Senate - where the rural-urban divide plays itself out on the state level - becomes the biggest obstacle to legislative success.
 States dominated by big-city voters, such as New York, Massachusetts or California, are outnumbered by rural and Southern states with pro-gun sentiments.

-The rules of the Senate can also thwart efforts to enact more stringent firearm regulation.
-Thanks to the filibuster, most legislation requires 60 out of 100 Senate votes to pass, rather than a simple 51-vote majority.
+The rules of the Senate can also thwart efforts to enact more stringent firearm regulation, thanks to the "filibuster" - a procedural hurdle that means most major pieces of legislation need the backing of 60 out of 100 senators to pass, rather than a simple 51-vote majority.

 In 2013, following the Newtown, Connecticut, school shooting, it appeared that efforts to strengthen gun-purchase background checks had significant bipartisan support in the Senate.
 After a concerted lobbying effort by the NRA, however, the bill received only 56 votes in favour, four short of the mark necessary to break the filibuster.

+No gun-control measure has come close to passage since then.
+At least for the moment, there appears little chance the Senate will take up the House-passed universal background check bill, despite indications that a majority of senators would vote in favour of it.

 Could it change?
-Mr Trump has been perhaps the most vocal proponent of doing away with the Senate filibuster, as he views it as an obstacle to enacting his legislative agenda.
+Mr Trump has been a vocal proponent of doing away with the Senate filibuster, as he views it as an obstacle to enacting his legislative agenda.
+Several Democratic presidential hopefuls have made similar calls.
 A majority of senators are on the record against changing the rules, however.

 The courts

-With Congress more interested in rolling back existing firearm regulations than implementing new ones, left-leaning US states have taken a greater role in implementing gun-control measures.
+With Congress deadlocked on new gun legislation, left-leaning US states have taken a greater role in implementing gun-control measures.

 After the 2012 school shooting in Newtown, Connecticut, 21 states passed new gun laws, including imposing assault weapons bans in Connecticut, Maryland and New York.